murad1986/shamela_to_kindle/README.en.md

 - `-o, --output`: custom output path.
 - `--throttle <seconds>`: delay between requests (default 0.8).
 Use 0.6–1.0 for polite crawling.
 - `--limit <N>`: fetch first N chapters (debugging).
+- `--cover-auto`: try to fetch first Google Images result as cover; falls back to no cover if not found.

 ## What Works / What Doesn’t
 - Works reliably: Minimal EPUB3 (above) — passes Send‑to‑Kindle for this book.